-AdventureSmith’s founder and president, Todd Smith, reviews his family’s Great Barrier Reef Cruise aboard Coral Expeditions II in Australia.
-Learn why remote small ship cruising and snorkeling are some of the best ways to see the Great Barrier Reef and its famous coral.
+AdventureSmith Founder and President Todd Smith reviews his family’s Great Barrier Reef Cruise in Australia, aboard the now-retired Coral Expeditions II.
+Learn why remote Australia small ship cruising and snorkeling are some of the best ways to see the Great Barrier Reef and its famous coral.

 The farther, more remote sections of reef are mostly unvisited, and perfect for an overnight small ship cruise.

 Any traveler who loves the water has a trip to Australia’s Great Barrier Reef on their bucket list.
 It’s one of only seven Natural Wonders of the World.
 It’s so large it can be seen from space.
 It’s home to 600 types of hard and soft coral, and 10% of the world’s fish species.
 The list goes on.
 Since most of the reef is located 10-100 miles off Australia’s Queensland coast, most of the two million annual visitors here explore by day tour.
 This leaves the farther, more remote sections of reef mostly unvisited.
 These remote reefs are perfect for an overnight small ship cruise, which will visit nearly a dozen separate reefs over the course of one week.
 If you want to explore the Great Barrier Reef in depth and up close, this is the best way to go.